kandersonko/lca-tool/README.md

 ## Development

 ### Docker
-For development, the easiest approach is to use the docker destop application.
+For development, the easiest approach is to use the docker desktop application.
 After installation, any editor can be used to edit the code.
-However, to spawn a locally development server with the application running, start the docker containers:
+However, to spawn a local development server to run the application locally, start the docker desktop application.
+Then, in a terminal prompt, run the command:

 ```bash
 # inside the root folder of the repository, run the command: